RobTillaart/AS7331/README.md

 Examples have been added to show the operation of the library.

-## Angle sensitivity
+### Angle sensitivity

-Angle of incidence is +-10 degrees, so Cosine law not needed(?).
+Angle of incidence is +-10 degrees, so Cosine law is not really needed (imho).
 Search for Lambert’s Cosine Law on Wikipedia for details.